AssaultKoder95/ToDoAPP/README.md

-# ToDoApp ->
+# ToDoApp

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.16.0.

-## General Information
+## General

 This is the front end of the application written in AngularJS, maintained via NPM.
+The backend is supported by NodeJS & Express.

+General Features include
+* 1. Listing of notes
+* 2. Adding new notes
+* 3. Removing notes
+* 4. Editing notes

 To install dependencies, do `npm install`.